 The market risk inherent in our financial instruments and in our financial position represents the potential loss arising from adverse changes in interest rates.
-As of March 31, 2015, we had cash equivalents and available-for-sale investments of \$79.5 million consisting primarily of investments in U.S. Treasuries and certificates of deposit.
+As of June 30, 2015, we had cash equivalents and available-for-sale investments of \$74.7 million consisting primarily of investments in U.S. Treasuries and certificates of deposit.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our investments are in short-term marketable securities.
 Our marketable securities are subject to interest rate risk and could fall in value if market interest rates increase.
 Due to the short-term duration of our investment portfolio and the low risk profile of our investments, an immediate 10% change in interest rates would not have a material effect on the fair market value of our investment portfolio.
 We have the ability to hold our marketable securities until maturity, and therefore, we would not expect our operating results or cash flows to be affected to any significant degree by the effect of a change in market interest rates on our investments.

 We contract with CROs and contract manufacturers internationally.
-Transactions with these providers are mostly settled in U.S. dollars and therefore, while we believe we have some foreign currency exposure, we believe the risk is manageable.
-To date, we have not hedged against foreign currency risks.
+Transactions with one of our contract manufacturers is settled in Swiss Francs and therefore, while we believe we have some foreign currency exposure, we have entered into forward foreign currency contracts to purchase Swiss Francs to manage this risk..